RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

     live on;

 #### meta
-Syntax: `meta on|off`
+Syntax: `meta on|copy|off`
 Context: rtmp, server, application

-Toggles sending metadata to clients.
+Sets metadata sending mode.
+The value of `on` makes subscribers receive reconstructed metadata packets containing predefined fields like width, height etc. The value of `copy` makes clients receive exact copy of publisher metadata block including both standard and specific fields.
+The value of `off` turns off sending any RTMP metadata to subscribers.
 Defaults to on.

-    meta off;
+    meta copy;

 #### interleave
 Syntax: `interleave on|off`